omni-us/jsonargparse/docs/LONG_DESCRIPTION.md

    >>> cfg.lev1.opt2
    'from arg 2'

-There are also functions "yamlargparse.ArgumentParser.parse_yaml()" and "yamlargparse.ArgumentParser.parse_yaml_from_string()" to only parse a yaml file or yaml contained in a string respectively.
+There are also functions "yamlargparse.ArgumentParser.parse_yaml_path()" and "yamlargparse.ArgumentParser.parse_yaml_string()" to only parse a yaml file or yaml contained in a string respectively.

 Parsing paths